maxviazov/Spring-Frameworks-/Spring-Framework-Versions.md

 # Supported Versions

 - 5.2.x is the latest production line (generally available as of the end of September 2019).
-- 5.1.x is the current mainstream line (since September 2018), supported until Q1 2020.
+- 5.1.x is the previous production line (since September 2018), supported until the end of 2020.
 - 5.0.x entered its EOL phase as of Q2 2019.
-As a courtesy to 5.0.x users, further maintenance releases will be provided until Q1 2020.
+As a courtesy to 5.0.x users, active maintenance is provided until January 2020, and security patches until the end of 2020 (if needed).
 - 4.3.x is the last feature branch of the 4th generation.
-It comes with extended maintenance until Q1 2020 and security patches even beyond that point, so you may migrate your applications to 5.x at your own pace.
+It comes with extended maintenance until January 2020 and security patches even beyond that point.
+4.3.x will reach its official EOL (end-of-life) on December 31st, 2020.
-- _3.2.x is EOL (reached its end of life) as of December 31st, 2016.
+- _3.2.x is EOL (end-of-life) as of December 31st, 2016.
 No further maintenance releases and security patches are planned in that line.
 Please migrate to 4.3 or 5.x at your earliest convenience!_

-We recommend upgrading to the latest Spring Framework 5.2.x or 5.1.x release from Maven Central.
+We recommend upgrading to the latest Spring Framework 5.2.x release from Maven Central.

 # JDK Version Range